Truncated Variational Expectation Maximization: Optimization of Truncated Variational Free Energies

 \section{Optimization of Truncated Variational Free Energies}

 The variational parameters of $\KK$ and $\ThetaHat$ that we aim at optimizing are different from the typical variational parameters, e.g., different from those of factored variational approaches or of Gaussian approximations.
 For each $n$, the set $\KKn$ contains discrete points in latent space; and the parameters $\ThetaHat$ are of the same type as those of the generative model but with potentially different values.

-As the (generalized) variational framework of Sec.\,\ref{SecTVEM} does not require strict positivity from the variational distributions, the truncated distributions $\qn(\sVec;\KK,\ThetaHat)$ can now be treated within a variational free energy framework.
+At this point it may be tempting to simply treat the parameters $\ThetaHat$ as the parameters of a full posterior, i.e., to hold fixed at the current parameters when we update $\Theta$ in the M-step.
+However, the optimization of $\ThetaHat$ in a variational E-step can potentially result in values different from $\Theta$.
+Only for full posteriors it has previously been shown that $\ThetaHat=\Theta$ maximizes the free energy \citep[][]{NealHinton1998}.
+For general variational distribuitons that depend on the posterior this is {\em not} the case.
+We therefore have to treat (at least for now) $\ThetaHat$ as different from $\Theta$.
 Following the free energy approach we aim at optimizing the free energy (\ref{EqnFreeEnergyTVEMOrg}) instead of directly optimizing the likelihood.
-We will do so by optimizing $\FFHat(\KK,\ThetaHat,\Theta)$ step-by-step w.r.t.\ its three sets of parameters: The order of the updates is chosen for later convenience.
+We will do so by optimizing $\FFHat(\KK,\ThetaHat,\Theta)$ step-by-step (coordinate wise) w.r.t.\ its three sets of parameters: The order of the updates is chosen for later convenience.
 Each of the three optimization steps by definition increases the free energy $\FFHat(\KK,\ThetaHat,\Theta)$ w.r.t.\ one of its arguments.
 Opt~2 which updates the model parameters $\Theta$ corresponds to the M-step.
 Opt~1 and Opt~3 optimize the two sets of variational parameters $\KK$ and $\ThetaHat$, respectively, and correspond to the E-step for truncated variational distributions.
-One iteration of Eqns.\,\ref{EqnTVEMOptSteps} will be referred to as TV-EM iteration (as in introduced in Sec.\,\ref{SecSummary}), and by definition the free energy is monotonically increased.
+One iteration of Eqns.\,\ref{EqnTVEMOptSteps} will be referred to as TV-EM iteration (as introduced in Sec.\,\ref{SecSummary}), and by definition the free energy is monotonically increased.

 \myvanish{After setting $\KKold=\KKnew$ and $\ThetaOld=\ThetaNew$ we start with the first optimization step again and obtain an iterative procedure.
 We refer to one iteration step as a truncated variational EM iteration (TV-EM iteration).
 The first two optimization steps maximize the variational parameters $\ThetaHat$ and $\KK$, which corresponds to the truncated variational E-step.
 The third optimization updates the model parameters is the M-step.
 By definition, a TV-EM iteration never decreases the free energy $\FFHat(\KK,\ThetaHat,\Theta)$.
 Also partial optimization, i.e., improving $\FFHat(\KK,\ThetaHat,\Theta)$ instead of maximizing it, in any optimization step does never decrease the free energy. }